A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Numerical Results

 We adopt the same experiment setting as in \cite{chen2018projected}.
-Specifically, we consider the Erd\"os-R\'enyi measurement graph with observation rate $p\in (0,1)$.
-For the error model, each observation $C_{ij}$ is corrupted by the multiplicative outlier noise with corruption probability $1-q \in [0,1)$:
+Specifically, we take an Erd{\H{o}}s-R{\'e}nyi random graph with observation rate $p\in (0,1)$ as the measurement graph $([n], E)$.
+We consider a multiplicative noise model, in which the observations are given by